-For inquiries about building, plumbing, gas, electrical or heating, ventilation and air conditioning code or construction methods, building safety and fire regulations, contact the Technical Assistance Centre.
+For inquiries about building, plumbing, gas, electrical or heating, ventilation and air conditioning code or construction methods, building safety and fire regulations, contact the Technical Assistance Centre or call 311.
 For all other inquiries (i.e. LandUse Bylaw), please contact the Planning Services Centre.

 How to apply

 Once you have determined which applications you will require, you can start to prepare the application requirements as outline below.
 For building, development and trade permits, homeowners can apply in person at the Planning Services Centre, located on the third floor of the Calgary Municipal Building at 800 Macleod Tr.
 S.E.
 Business customers have the option to apply online through our ePermit system.
 For drafted examples, see the sample drawings section.

 The requirements lists below are a comprehensive overview of application requirements.
 Please print and have all applicable forms and drawings completed prior to applying.